Bad Boys II: Plot

-Eight years after taking down Fouchet, (Note: As depicted in Bad Boys (1995).)
-Miami PD detectives Mike Lowrey and Marcus Burnett are investigating drug trafficking of ecstasy in Miami.
-They infiltrate a Klan meeting, only to discover that they are buyers, not distributors.
+Eight years after taking down Fouchet, (Note: As depicted in Bad Boys (1995 film).)
+Miami PD detectives Mike Lowrey and Marcus Burnett are investigating drug trafficking of MDMA in Miami.
+They infiltrate a Ku Klux Klan meeting, only to discover that they are buyers, not distributors.
 After a radio malfunction leads to a delayed arrival of the Miami Police's Tactical Narcotics Team (TNT), Mike and Marcus end up in a shootout with the Klansmen.
 While covering Marcus, Mike inadvertently shoots him in the buttocks.

-These antics reinforce Marcus' doubt about whether he should stay partners with Mike, who is secretly dating Syd, Marcus' younger sister.
-Marcus waits to tell Mike he's transferring out of the TNT Unit.
-Unbeknownst to both, Syd works undercover for the DEA as a money launderer for a Russian mafia branch in Miami's drug trade, working with drug lord Hector Juan Carlos "Johnny" Tapia.
+These antics reinforce Marcus's doubt as to whether he should stay partners with Mike, who is secretly dating Syd, Marcus's younger sister.
+Marcus waits to tell Mike he is transferring out of the TNT Unit.
+Unbeknownst to both, Syd works undercover for the DEA as a money launderer for the Russian mafia branch in Miami, who are acting as middleman distributors via their nightclubs for drug baron Hector Juan Carlos "Johnny" Tapia.

-After laundering the money, Syd is intercepted by a Haitian Zoe Pound gang while transporting it.
-Mike and Marcus, following an informant's tip, engage in a gun battle and car chase through Miami and the MacArthur Causeway, causing major damage.
+After laundering the money, Syd is intercepted by a Haitian American Zoe Pound gang while transporting it.
+Mike and Marcus, following an informant's tip, engage in a massive gun battle and car chase through downtown Miami and the MacArthur Causeway, causing major damage.
 Captain Howard reprimands them and is upset that the DEA is investigating the city without his knowledge.

 Mike and Marcus track down the Haitians, interrogate the leader, and learn from a video that Tapia uses a local mortuary as a front.
 They pose as pest exterminators at Tapia's Miami home for more intel.
-Meanwhile, Tapia starts a mixed business-personal relationship with Syd, planning for her to launder all his money.
+Meanwhile, Tapia strong-arms the Russian Mafia kingpin Alexei into signing over ownership of all the Florida nightclubs owned by the Russian mafia by dismembering his lieutenant Josef and threatening Alexei's family, thereby giving Tapia uncontested control of the Miami drug trade.
+Mike and Marcus stumble upon the remains of Josef during their search and take a severed finger for an ID.
+Impressed with Syd's work, Tapia starts a mixed business-personal relationship with her, planning for her to launder all his money.